Support for public health trainees

 The Prize offers an invaluable opportunity to a medical student, junior medical officer or physician trainee, who identifies as Aboriginal, Torres Strait Islander or Māori, to attend the RACP Congress.

-ANZAN Indigenous Health Advanced Trainee Scholarship in Neurology
+ANZAN Indigenous Scholarship for Advanced Trainees in Neurology

 The Scholarship is offered annually to current trainees of the RACP who identify as Aboriginal, Torres Strait Islander or Māori and who are undertaking advanced training in Neurology.